sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

  - `BS_num` BS number.
  - `beam_num` beam number.

+## Date set generation
+In our code, we have provided the data set for test.
+If you want to reproduce the data set, please follow these steps:

+### Outdoor 1
+ 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-scenario/.
+ 2. Run `Generator_Originaldata.mat`.
+ 3. If you want UE performs the rectilinear motion, run `Generator_MTL.mat`.
+If you want UE performs the spiral motion, run `Generator_MTL_spiral_2D.mat`.
+ You can adjust UE velocities and signal-to-noise ratios (SNRs) of the beam received signals in `Generator_MTL.mat`.

+### Outdoor 1
+ 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-scenario/.
+ 2. Run `Generator_Originaldata.mat`.
+ 3. If you want UE performs the rectilinear motion, run `Generator_MTL.mat`.
+If you want UE performs the spiral motion, run `Generator_MTL_spiral_2D.mat`.

 ## Reproduce the experimental result

-In our experiments, in addition to the simulations described in the original letter, we also provide the simulations for different UE velocities, different signal-to-noise ratios (SNRs) of the beam received signals, different millimeter-wave scenarios, and different motion forms.
+In our experiments, in addition to the simulations described in the original letter, we also provide the simulations for different UE velocities, different SNRs of the beam received signals, different millimeter-wave scenarios, and different motion forms.

 * For the simulations described in the original letter, please run